SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 iPaaS Market Trends 2026

-The Integration Platform as a Service (iPaaS) market will grow 25% annually to reach $13.9 billion by 2028, according to Gartner.
-Key drivers:
+The Integration Platform as a Service (iPaaS) market will grow 25% annually, reaching $13.9 billion by 2028, according to Gartner.
+The main drivers:

-- Accelerated cloud adoption: 85% of companies will have multi-cloud strategy
+- Accelerated cloud adoption: 85% of enterprises will have a multi-cloud strategy

 - API-first strategies: APIs as business products